 But since the FTP protocol isn't safe in the first place you should consider ditching it in favor of something better.

 For those unaware, a much better wireless transfer protocol exists and it's called SFTP.
 The S in SFTP, literally means secure.
 It encrypts the connection's login information and the data that is transferred.
 So nobody can tap in and tamper with the data transfer.
-FTP on the other hand is secure as anyone who gets to listen to the network traffic gets the information unprotected.
+FTP on the other hand is not secure as anyone who gets to listen to the network traffic gets the information unprotected.

 The good thing about SFTP is that you can use it for everything you used FTP for.
 So you get better security for free.
 What do you have to lose, right?